santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots.md

 You throw a handfull of spores into a point 30ft. from you, a dark grey puffball mushroom with a spherical tip grows from the point.
 It explodes making a dense cloud 10Ft. in radius of dark spores, which is iritating to the eyes.

-Creatures in this area can't see, except by wearing some eye protection and take your *martial arts dice or 1d6* magical necrotic damage at the start of their turn.
+For the duration creatures in this area can't see, except by wearing some eye protection and take your *martial arts dice or 1d6* magical necrotic damage at the start of their turn.

 The spores are extremly flamable any contact with fire will light them up, and any creature in the area takes your *martial arts dice or 1d6* as magic fire damage.
 This also removes the spore cloud.